Knowledge-Guided Time-Varying Causal Inference for Arctic Sea Ice Dynamics: Introduction

-To address this complexity, we first rely on a qualitative literature review \cite{chapman1994arctic,walsh1979interannual,notz2012observations} to inform the construction of a preliminary causal (time series) graph.
-This graph helps identify observed and unobserved confounding variables and potential connections between Arctic climate drivers and sea ice thickness.
-While Arctic climate drivers are known to influence sea ice thickness, our causal effect estimation is designed to quantify this influence precisely, especially when considering a graph of other observed and unobserved variables.
+To address this challenge, we rely on a qualitative literature review \cite{chapman1994arctic,walsh1979interannual,notz2012observations} to inform the construction of a preliminary causal time series graph that identifies observed and unobserved confounding variables and potential connections between Arctic climate drivers and sea ice thickness.
+Building on this graph, we propose the Knowledge-Guided Causal Modeling Variational Autoencoder (KGCM-VAE), a VAE-based architecture designed to provide accurate estimates of the total causal effect in such complex, indirect systems.

-Deeper understanding of a system requires combining causal inference with predictive machine learning, as it reveals insights that go beyond mere correlations \cite{reichstein2019deep}.
-Traditional predictive machine learning has demonstrated remarkable success in discerning patterns and generating predictions from data.
-However, these models primarily uncover correlations, often lacking a deep, theoretical understanding of the system's true causal mechanisms.
-Judea Pearl argues that incorporating causal understanding into machine learning is essential for advancing beyond correlation-based predictions, empowering models to perform more reliably in new settings, improving their ability to handle unseen scenarios and cross-domain shifts \cite{pearl2018book}.

-Answering fundamental causal questions depends on accurately modeling how a treatment variable influences an outcome's distribution \cite{peters2017elements,ahuja2023interventional}.
-However, inferring these relationships from observational data is highly challenging, primarily due to unmeasured confounders \cite{xu2025causal,gao2023robust}.
-These hidden factors simultaneously affect both the observed treatment and the outcome, creating spurious correlations that obscure true causal pathways.
-Challenges such as fairness, generalization to unseen data, and domain adaptation often stem from these underlying causal complexities, which causal inference \cite{xu2025causal,gao2023robust} aims to mitigate by learning robust data representations that facilitate the estimation of true causal effects.

-Climate research often relies on simulated models to discover causal dynamics, but trust in these outcomes is determined by the realism of the simulated physics compared to reality.
-Consequently, there's a critical demand for deriving causal connections directly from real-world time series \cite{runge2019detecting,runge2023causal,wu2022nonlinear}, enabling data-driven insights that are grounded in observed phenomena rather than solely in model-based assumptions.
-Therefore, we aim to address a pivotal problem in both AI and causality by identifying abstract causal variables from concrete, low-level observations \cite{scholkopf2021toward}.
-The main contributions in this paper are as follows:

-\begin{enumerate} \item We present the KGCM-VAE, a novel architecture that successfully integrates Maximum Mean Discrepancy (MMD)-based latent deconfounding within a recurrent VAE framework specifically designed for causal modeling. \item Our method discovers the underlying structural dependencies (the adjacency matrix) among the variables directly from the data, providing a scientific advantage over models that require pre-defined or fixed relationships. \item We demonstrate our KGCM-VAE provides highly reliable, unbiased estimates of time-varying causal effects, moving beyond correlation to accurately quantify treatment impact in complex sequential systems. \end{enumerate}